CZ-NIC/pyoidc/doc/howto/op.rst

-     Tip: to make it possible to include SAML in multiple authentication methods (e.g., both multi auth and just single auth), the endpoints in the backend SP must be given indices to separate between multi auth chain(s) and single auth (see e.g. <pyoidc path>/oidc_example/op2/sp_conf_student.py.example and the `pysaml2 documentation <https://dirg.org.umu.se/static/pysaml2/howto/config.html#endpoints>`_).
+     Tip: to make it possible to include SAML in multiple authentication methods (e.g., both multi auth and just single auth), the endpoints in the backend SP must be given indices to separate between multi auth chain(s) and single auth (see e.g. `<pyoidc path>/oidc_example/op2/sp_conf_student.py.example` and the `pysaml2 documentation <https://dirg.org.umu.se/static/pysaml2/howto/config.html#endpoints>`_).
-     Use the :code:`AuthnIndexedEndpointWrapper` to apply the indices correctly in the OP.
+     Use :code:`AuthnIndexedEndpointWrapper` to apply the indices correctly in the OP.

   #) Create the chain and setup all endpoints at the OP using :code:`oic.utils.authn.multi_auth.setup_multi_auth`.
      The input should be a list :code:`[(m1, e1), (m2, e2), ...]`, specifying the ordered chain of authentication, where